Sandwich2080/AlbumKt/README.md

 # Album
-This is a Android album demo implemented without any third-party libraries
+1.This is a Android album demo implemented without any third-party libraries 2.Using completely Kotlin code to implement.

 # Features
 1. Load all the images and videos files on the external storage.